w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

-- Ethereum processes EVM-compatible state transitions, whether through rollups or on the mainnet itself, while {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} allows its parachains have an abstract state transition function implementation.
+- Ethereum processes EVM-compatible state transitions, whether through rollups or on the mainnet itself, while {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} allows its parachains to have an abstract state transition function implementation.
 - Governance processes in Ethereum are planned to be off-chain and thus require coordination for a hard fork to enact governance decisions.
 In contrast, in
   {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the decisions are on-chain and